Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Many people with cancer get a second opinion from another healthcare provider.
 There are many reasons to get a second opinion.
 They include:

 Not feeling comfortable with the treatment decision

 Being diagnosed with a rare type of cancer

 Having several options for how to treat the cancer

-Having the diagnosis made by a doctor who is not a cancer expert
+Having the diagnosis made by a healthcare provider who is not a cancer expert

-Ask a primary care doctor.
-Your doctor may be able to suggest a specialist.
+Ask a primary care provider.
+Your provider may suggest a specialist.
 This may be a surgeon, medical oncologist, or radiation oncologist.
 Sometimes these doctors work together at cancer centers or hospitals.
 Never be afraid to ask for a second opinion.

 Call the National Cancer Institute's Cancer Information Service.
 The number is 800-4-CANCER (800-422-6237).
 They have information about treatment facilities.
 These include cancer centers and other programs supported by the National Cancer Institute.

 Seek other options.
 Check with a local medical society, a nearby hospital or medical school, or support group to get names of healthcare providers who can give you a second opinion.
 Or ask other people who've had cancer for their suggestions.